stevechan3310/continuous-delivery/iOS_build_diawi/iOS-build-diawi.md

 ![N|Solid](https://www.geckoboard.com/assets/jenkins.png) ![N|Solid](https://images.prismic.io/ionicframeworkcom/5e0c47b5b609bf05937ff94df5cde2b942332727_diawi.png?auto=compress,format)

 ### Summary
-The purpose of this tutorial is to show how to setup continuous delivery using Jenkins and Diawi to accelerate iOS development.
+The purpose of this tutorial is to show how to setup continuous delivery using Jenkins and Diawi to accelerate iOS development and also as a record keeping for myself in case I need to refer back.
 Once your setup is successful, you will be able to:
   - Automate or schedule iOS build
   - Automate upload process to diawi for tester
   - Receive email notification on build with logs attached